-

 Illinois Point System

 Illinois uses a point system, meaning if you are convicted of a traffic violation you will receive a certain number of points on your driving record.
-Points range from five to 50, and the number you receive depends on your violation.
+The number you receive depends on your violation.

 Some drivers can enroll in a traffic safety school per the Northwestern University for Public Safety to reduce points; others, depending on where they received their tickets, can even keep violations off their driving records by enrolling.